anselal/dashboards/content/posts/blog-vue-dashboard-open-source-apps/index.md

   - blog
   - vue-dashboard
   - open-source
-description: "Open-Source Vue Admin Dashboard with transparent Bootstrap4 design coded by FlatLogic company.
-Released under the MIT license."
+description: "A curated list with Open-Source Vue Dashboards released under the MIT license, suitable for hobby or commercial projects."
 ---

 Hello audience,